UB-Mannheim/reichsanzeiger-nlp/docs/index.md

   * expressions without a proper name
   * demonyms which do not modify a proper name
   * isolated functions not attached to a person name
+* Considered as Person.Collective:
+  * more than one individual containing a proper name (e.g., )
+* Not considered as Person.Collective:
+  * citizens or residents of certain geographic areas (e.g., Löwenberger, Plagwitzer, die letzten Franzoſen)

 #### Person Components